-- 36. With the entry into force of Law No. 193-IX on 7 November 2019, all members of the HQCJ were immediately dismissed.
+36. With the entry into force of Law No. 193-IX on 7 November 2019, all members of the HQCJ were immediately dismissed.
 Already in its 2019 Opinion, the Venice Commission deplored that this measure interrupted all on-going assessment activities, especially the urgent assessment of judges of the first and second instances.
-This interruption has prolonged the problems of access to court in these instances whose work is directly relevant for citizens. - 37.
-The Commission therefore welcomes the thrust of draft law No. 3711 to re-establish the HQCJ in order to relaunch the selection procedure of first and second instances judges. - 38.
-Draft law 3711 establishes a Competition Committee (somewhat similar to the Selection Board under Law No. 193-IX) for the appointment of the members of the HQCJ.
+This interruption has prolonged the problems of access to court in these instances whose work is directly relevant for citizens.

+37. The Commission therefore welcomes the thrust of draft law No. 3711 to re-establish the HQCJ in order to relaunch the selection procedure of first and second instances judges.

+38. Draft law 3711 establishes a Competition Committee (somewhat similar to the Selection Board under Law No. 193-IX) for the appointment of the members of the HQCJ.
 Unlike Law No. 193-IX, draft law No. 3711 does not establish an Integrity and the Ethics Commission to examine the integrity of the members of the HCJ.
+The matter of integrity of the members of the HCJ is an urgent one as mentioned above and should be dealt with without delay.
+The functioning of the HCJ as a body - and its relationship with the HQCJ - is a more complex matter and should be dealt with in a more holistic manner."

-This matter is indeed more complex and should be dealt with in a separate more holistic manner. - 39.
-The proposed draft law No. 3711 aims at restructuring the position of the HQCJ in relation to the HCJ by subordinating the HQCJ to the HCJ.
+39. The proposed draft law No. 3711 aims at restructuring the position of the HQCJ in relation to the HCJ by subordinating the HQCJ to the HCJ.
 However, the relationship between these bodies should be addressed only in the framework of a wider reform.
 Until then, the HCJ should not obtain wider powers in respect of the HQCJ.

+40. Draft law no. 3711 establishes a Competition Committee (referred to as Selection Board in the framework of Opinion CDL-AD(2019)027) for the re-composition of the HQCJ.
+The Competition Committee has a mixed international (three members) / national (three members) composition.

+10 CCJE-BU(2017)11, Bureau of the Consultative Council of European Judges (CCJE), Report on judicial independence and impartiality in the Council of Europe member States in 2017, par.
+7. "Public trust in judges may be undermined not only in cases of real, existing and convincingly established infringements, but also where there are sufficient reasons to cast doubt on judicial independence and impartiality".

 11 In its opinion CDL-AD(2017)020 the Venice Commission acknowledged that "Ukraine has launched a comprehensive reform of the judiciary which includes significant constitutional and legal amendments - i.a with respect to judges' appointment - , the reform of the High Council of Judges (HCJ) and the High Qualifications Commission of Judges (HQC) (...)
-This reform is clearly aimed at reconstructing the Ukrainian justice system in accordance with the standards of The Council of Europe and securing the rule of law in Ukraine"
+This reform is clearly aimed at reconstructing the Ukrainian justice system in accordance with the standards of The Council of Europe and securing the rule of law in Ukraine" (para.
+70).